mosh3eb/merlin/docs/source/quickstart/basic_concepts.rst

 **Computational Constraints**:

-- Limited resources → fewer photons, prefer simulation mode ``auto``
+- Limited resources → fewer photons, prefer ``ComputationSpace.UNBUNCHED`` when your circuit avoids photon bunching
 - More resources available → increase photon count or depth for richer expressivity

 **Experiment Systematically**: The quantum advantage often comes from the right combination of circuit design, encoding, measurement strategy, and optional grouping for your specific problem.